 Setting the CICS parameters is the easy part.
 The bigger challenge is finding and fixing application programs that don’t work with mainframe storage protection.
 There are a few things to look for that are automatically suspect:

-source-scanning tool and a list of CICS data areas will help you find them quickly.
+protection.
+A good source-scanning tool and a list of CICS data areas will help you find them

 Once identified, the programs can be changed to use CICS’ extensive Systems Programming Interface (SPI).
 If there isn’t an SPI command, CICS exit or alternate process available, someone at the shop needs to decide if the functionality is still needed.